 We suggest the following amendment

-3. No person suspected of having participated in a crime of enforced disappearance should be in a position to influence the course of an investigation or search.
-When such suspicions fall on a person working for an institution that is overseeing or cooperating in the search, he or she should be suspended immediately Additionally, clarifications and/or guidelines should be provided for the procedures that could lead to the suspension referred therein.
+“3.
+No person suspected of having participated in a crime of enforced disappearance or having alterior political incentives, should be in a position to influence the course of an investigation or search.
+When such suspicions fall on a person working for an institution that is overseeing or cooperating in the search, he or she should be suspended immediately”.

+Additionally, clarifications and/or guidelines should be provided for the procedures that could lead to the suspension referred therein.
 This becomes particularly complicated when the competent entity is an international one, not subject to the authority of the State.

 Principle 13 – The search should be protected